amullins2/HumanIsletMLPipeline_2024/CellProfilerPipelines/README.md

 **Modules Used:**

 - **RescaleIntensity**
-  - **Purpose:** Normalize the intensity values of mitochondrial images to enhance contrast and improve measurement accuracy.
+  - **Purpose:** Normalise the intensity values of mitochondrial images to enhance contrast and improve measurement accuracy.
   - **Parameters:**
     - `Scaling Method`: Define the scaling method for intensity values.
     - `Range`: Specify the target range for normalized intensity.